Developments in Moldova

 A massive bank fraud

 In 2015 it was revealed that three of the country's biggest banks shortly before the election made payouts of approximately one billion dollars, equivalent to 15 per cent of the country's GDP.
 The money is believed to have ended up on the foreign accounts belonging to politicians and businessmen.
-The central bank granted the banks a loan of EUR 700 million and took control of their operations to save them from bankruptcy and to prevent the banking system from collapse.
+The central bank granted the banks a loan of 700 million dollars and took control of their operations to save them from bankruptcy and to prevent the banking system from collapse.

 The deal led to widespread protests.
 The billion dollars have not been recovered and a large part was transferred into national debt through a government decision and subsequently adopted as law in 2016, therefore making the citizens responsible for debt recovery through dramatically increased taxes and prices.
 The banking crisis has revealed the involvement of key political figures in corruption schemes that qualify Moldova as a "captured state."